-If you can’t play certain videos in your web browser, you may have a hardware acceleration problem.
-Users who have enabled this setting are likely to see the error message “If playback doesn’t start quickly, try restarting your device.
-The problem may also be related to the new HTML5 video player, which is currently being used on popular video-sharing platforms such as YouTube.
+- Users who have enabled hardware acceleration are likely to see the error message “If playback doesn’t start quickly, try restarting your device” The problem may also be related to the new HTML5 video player, which is currently being used on popular video-sharing platforms such as YouTube.

 You can solve this problem by changing your web browser settings or installing add-ons for the new YouTube HTML5 player.
 You can also uninstall or update your video card drivers.
 If all else fails, you can try one of the following solutions prepared by Techquack.